patalas/patalas.github.io/stats.md

     }});
 };
 </script>
-Only few percent of the projects already migrated to ESLint.
+Only a few percent of the projects already migrated to ESLint.
 It will be interesting to see how this number increase with time.
 ## What is coming next?
 We have some questions in our backlog.
 Coming soon.

 ## List of all repositories
 This is the list of all one hundred evaluated repositories for this study.
 To get this list, we get a list of over 200 Angular tagged repositories with the most stars given in GitHub.
-After that we removed all repositories, which do not use the @angular-core dependency.
-This are most likely repositories, which are related to Angular, like for example the Angular project itself, but they do not use Angular.
-For the remaining we took the first one hundred with the most stars, which are listed below.
+After that, we removed all repositories, which do not use the @angular-core dependency.
+These are most likely repositories, which are related to Angular, like for example the Angular project itself, but they do not use Angular.
+For the remaining, we took the first one hundred with the most stars, which are listed below.
 - SortableJS/ngx-sortablejs <https://github.com/SortableJS/ngx-sortablejs>
 - ngrx/example-app <https://github.com/ngrx/example-app>
 - sweetalert2/ngx-sweetalert2 <https://github.com/sweetalert2/ngx-sweetalert2>